National Indigenous Australians Agency: Governance and responsibilities

 The National Indigenous Australians Agency is responsible to the Minister for Indigenous Australians and is an executive agency of the Department of the Prime Minister and Cabinet.
 It is an internal government agency accountable to the executive government.

 As outlined in the Order, the Agency is responsible for leading and coordinating policy development, program design and implementation and service delivery for Aboriginal and Torres Strait Islander people and providing advice to the Prime Minister and Minister for Indigenous Affairs on whole-of-government priorities.
 The agency is also responsible for the promotion of reconciliation, the Closing the Gap strategy, and monitoring and evaluation of programs.

 Structure and staffing

-The NIAA is led by a CEO, Jody Broun, and two Deputy CEOs each with distinct responsibilities.
+The NIAA is led by a CEO, Julie-Ann Guivarra, and two Deputy CEOs each with distinct responsibilities.

 The NIAA has staff working across Australia, with 41 per cent of staff located outside Canberra in other capital cities and regional and remote areas.